n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 with the same positioning tag as the closest preceding non-mark consonant.

-For all marks occuring after the base consonant, the mark must be tagged with the same positioning tag as the closest subsequent consonant.
+For all marks occurring after the base consonant, the mark must be tagged with the same positioning tag as the closest subsequent consonant.

 > Note: In this step, joiner and non-joiner characters must also be